LukeTsengTW/Escape-From-Qin-Shi-Huang/README.md

 <img width="36" height="40" alt="sword" src="https://github.com/user-attachments/assets/f3ca7689-0c2f-40ad-895b-92bde1e6c3f1" /> : When Qin Shi Huang collides with you, he will be killed and resurrected at the starting point.

-note : Note: Whenever Qin Shi Huang is killed, his speed will increase by two.
+note : Whenever Qin Shi Huang is killed, his speed will increase by two.

 ### Item 2 : Frozen snowflake